makrai/notes/libovicky2004-lang-neut-mBERT.md

 * Table 2 confirms thathe hierarchical clustering of the language centroids mostly corresponds to the language families

-* XLM-R not only has a slightly worse performance in language ID, but also has worse performance in capturing language similarity.
+* XLM-R not only has a slightly worse performance in both language ID and capturing language similarity
   * We hypothesize that next-sentence prediction [in] mBERT leads lang-spec
   * lang is helpful in determining if two sentences are adjacent